SavinduChandeepa/SavinduChandeepa/README.md

 - Cryptograph
 ---
 ### 📌 My Goals
-- Complete OSCP Certification by [target date]
+- Complete eJPT Certification by 2027
 - Contribute to open-source security tools
 - Join an internship where I can apply my skills to real-world security challenges
 ---